-Make sure hot-water pipes aren't too close to cold water pipes to prevent cold water pipes becoming warm, as this can lead to water developing a cloudy appearance due to the presence of air bubbles.
+Inspect water tanks and other storage cisterns regularly, checking for adequate covers, vents and ventilation to help prevent tastes, smells and slimes.
+Make sure hot water pipes aren't too close to cold water pipes to prevent cold water pipes becoming warm.
+This can lead to water developing a cloudy appearance due to the presence of air bubbles.